-To ensure that there is an adequate supply of suitable sites and premises in locations that; maximise opportunities and co-locational advantages for businesses, minimise negative effects on other users and minimise the need to travel by car.
+To ensure that there is an adequate supply of suitable sites and premises in locations that optimise opportunities and co-locational advantages for businesses and minimise negative effects on other users.

 This policy is in accordance with national, regional and local guidance which highlight the benefits of planning for sustainable economic growth; allowing for growth in business and jobs to enable economic recovery whilst being flexible to support an economy fit for the 21st Century.